The Talisman (King and Straub novel): Plot

-The owner, evangelist psychopath Robert Gardner, is the twinner of Osmond, who is on the hunt for Jack.
-The boys are harassed by the prefects at the school, Sonny Singer and Heck Bast, among others.
-After a few incidents with the prefects and Gardner, wherein a student escapes the school and the kids are interrogated in the middle of the night, Jack and Wolf escape into the Territories.
-They learn that the 'twinner' of the school itself is a prison camp, and return soon after.
-The prefects fight Jack and Wolf in the bathroom and Gardner, deducing who Jack is, drugs Wolf and kidnaps Jack, torturing him in an attempt to make him reveal his identity.
-Wolf, having been placed in a solitary confinement box, transforms into a werewolf and wreaks havoc on the school, massacring numerous students and breaking into Gardner's office.
-Wolf kills the prefects in Gardner's office but is shot to death by Sonny, who then bleeds to death from his wounds.
-Jack comforts the dying Wolf before moving on.
+Jack and Wolf are arrested for vagrancy by a police officer and are taken to the Sunlight Home, a school for delinquent boys.
+The school's owner, evangelist Robert Gardner, is the twinner of Morgan's henchman Osmond, who is on the hunt for Jack.
+The boys are bullied by the school prefects, Sonny Singer and Heck Bast.
+The Sunlight House has a brutal regime, kept hidden from the outside world: inmates are often subjected to brutal punishments.
+After a number of incidents, Jack and Wolf are able to escape into the Territories.
+They learn that the Territories counterpart of the school is itself a prison camp, worse even than the Sunlight Home, and flip back almost immediately.

+The prefects fight Jack and Wolf in the bathroom, and Gardner, who is suspicious of Jack's identity, drugs Wolf and tortures Jack in an attempt to make him reveal himself.
+Wolf, who has been placed in a solitary confinement box, transforms into a werewolf, and wreaks havoc on the school, massacring numerous students and breaking into Gardner's office.
+Wolf kills the prefects in Gardner's office, but is shot by Sonny.
+Jack comforts the dying Wolf before moving on to enlist the help of Morgan Sloat's son Richard, who is at boarding school in Illinois.
+Jack attempts to tell Richard about his adventures and Morgan's plan, but Richard refuses to believe him.
+But Jack's presence has unleashed a series of uncanny events.
+The school transforms into a grotesque Territories version of itself; the students turn into mutants and attempt to goad Richard into giving up Jack.
+Finally, the two boys escape and flip into the Territories.

-Jack finds Morgan Sloat's son Richard at a boarding school in Illinois.
-Jack attempts to persuade Richard of his adventures and Morgan's plan but is unsuccessful.
-After the school is transformed into a grotesque version of itself and the students turn into werewolves and attempt to goad Richard into throwing out Jack, the two escape and flip into the Territories.
-There they meet a man named Anders who is sending a shipment of weapons to Morgan's soldiers for a final stand against Jack.
-Richard, now believing he has a tumor and is hallucinating, is actually suffering from a sickness given to him by Morgan.
-Jack decided to take the shipment himself and plan an ambush.
-They travel via train through the Blasted Lands, a hellish landscape full of fireballs, mutated creatures, and smugglers.
+In the Territories, the duo meet a man named Anders who is sending a shipment of weapons to Morgan's soldiers for a final stand against Jack.
+Richard, still refusing to accept Jack's tale or the reality of his surroundings, is convinced that he is hallucinating.
+Jack decides to take the shipment himself and plan an ambush.
+The boys travel via a battery-operated train through the Blasted Lands, a hellish landscape full of fireballs, mutated creatures, and smugglers.
+Jack and Richard - who is becoming increasingly ill from the radiation - bombard the army base, destroying most of Morgan's armada and killing both Elroy and Osmond's son.
+Jack flips into California, where Richard finally admits to the Territories' existence.